kolaoba/R_Data_Engineering_Challenges/Exercise1_Downloading_Files/README.md

 4. extract csv from `zip` file and delete `zip` file.

 All tasks were accomplished with `error handling` and `logging` feature added as extra!

+This is my first attempt at async programming so I'd appreciate comments on how to better implement it if I did wrongly.

+Thanks and enjoy!